Posts Tagged ‘ground rules’

 Before you rush to add ground rules to your conferences, bear in mind two points:

 • Don’t attempt to brainstorm and negotiate ground rules amongst attendees at a first-time conference!
 The time required to do a good job would be prohibitive.
-Use some time-tested rules, like mine (here are four of them), or the four principals and one law of Open Space events.
+Use some time-tested rules, like mine (here are four of them), or the four principles and one law of Open Space events.

 • Think twice before adding ground rules that embody participant empowerment to a traditional event that consists mainly of pre-scheduled presentation-style sessions.
 Your ground rules and your design are likely to be seen as conflicting!